-There were effective recruitment and training policies in place, we saw evidence during our inspection that these policies had been adhered to in relation to new members of staff who had recently been employed.
+There were effective recruitment and training policies in place, we saw evidence during our inspection that these policies had been adhered to in relation to two members of staff who had recently been employed.
 We saw evidence of a whistleblowing policy and all staff we spoke with understood this policy.
+All members of staff had received whistleblowing training.

-We saw evidence of medical indemnity insurance for GPs.
+We saw evidence of medical indeminity insurance for GPs.
 GPs were registered with the General Medical Council (GMC).
-The practice manager carried out regular checks of GPs GMC registration.
+The practice manager carried out regular checks of GPs registration.